mimvoid/neocities-site/src/content/fonts/collections/display/index.md

 Ostrich Sans by Tyler Finck (who also founded Etcetera Type Co., which made [Trispace]({{% relref "faux-monospace#trispace" %}})!) is super nice and tall!
-I like the Ostrich Sans Heavy in particular.
+I like Ostrich Sans Heavy in particular.

 The files came with some sample images too, two of them can be found above.